 The measure of potential biological damage to the body caused by exposure to and subsequent absorption of radiation is expressed in a unit of measure known as a rem.
-For radiation protection purposes, one rem of any type of radiation has the same total damaging effect.
+For radiation protection purposes, 1 rem of any type of radiation has the same total damaging effect.
 Because a rem represents a fairly large equivalent dose, it is usually expressed as millirem (mrem), which is 1/1000 of a rem.
 In the international system of units, 1 sievert (Sv) equals 100 rem; 1 millisievert (mSv) equals 100 mrem.
-In previous years effective dose equivalent (EDE) was the dose unit used in the Annual Site Environmental Report; however, beginning in 2007, the dose unit used is effective dose (ED).
+In previous years, effective dose equivalent (EDE) was the dose unit used in the Annual Site Environmental Report; however, beginning in 2007, the dose unit used is effective dose (ED).
 The ED, as was the EDE, is the weighted sum of equivalent dose over specified tissues or organs.
-For the ED there are tissue weighting factors for twelve tissues or organs (as well as one for remainder organs and tissues), as compared to the EDE there were six tissue weighting factors (and one for remainder organs and tissues).
-In addition to tissue weighting factor modifications, there have been updates to the lung model, gastrointestional absorption fractions, and biokinetic models used for selected elements.
+The ED is based on tissue-weighting factors for 12 specific tissues or organs plus 1 for the remainder organs and tissues.
+The EDE was based on 6 tissue weighting factors plus 1 for the remainder organs and tissues.
+In addition to tissue-weighting factor modifications, there have been updates to the lung model, gastrointestional absorption fractions, and biokinetic models used for selected elements.
 Specific types of EDs are defined as follows:

-- committed effective dose: the weight sum of the committed equivalent dose in specified tissues in the human body during the 50-year period following intake; and - collective effective dose: the product of the mean effective dose for a population and the number of persons in the population.
+- committed ED: the weight sum of the committed equivalent dose in specified tissues in the human body during the 50-year period following intake; and - collective ED: the product of the mean ED for a population and the number of persons in the population.